mikesouthron/JavaRogueLike/README.md

 * Magic is from spellbooks, higher level spell books need more INT
 * Melee weapons heavier weapons need more strength.
 * Ranged same as melee, accuracy is based on AGI
+* Damage is a range based on weapon base * str modifier
+* Crits % based chance, calculated based on AGI * Base crit rate of weapon
+  * Crit damage is multiplier of max weapon damage (multiplier is different for different weapons)
+* No consumables?
+All magic through spellbook equip and ability trees, Interesting choice for fantasy based RL!
+No health or status effecting items then!
+* Enemy stats, equipment and abilities are based on DLVL (don't need tons of "enemy types" just stronger versions).